Gina Menzies

 Gina Menzies is a frequent guest on Raidió Teilifís Éireann, the Irish national radio and television broadcaster and is described as a theologian.

 Her academic qualifications include an H. Dip in Education from Trinity College Dublin, a Bachelor of Divinity from Milltown Institute of Theology and Philosophy and an MSc in Medical Ethics and Law.
-Menzies is a lectures in Bioethics at the Royal College of Surgeons in Dublin.
+Menzies is a lecturer in Bioethics at the Royal College of Surgeons in Dublin.